Ultimate Guide to Telescope Buying for Beginners

 Eyepieces - A telescope generally comes with a few different eyepieces which are required to view the image being captured.
 The eyepiece alone does not decide the magnification of your view, but rather the eyepiece in conjunction with your telescope's focal length.

-Note: While it may seem that we would always need a high magnification for astro viewing due to the physical distance between us and the sky, this is not the case with telescopes.
+While it may seem that we would always need a high magnification for astro viewing due to the physical distance between us and the sky, this is not the case with telescopes.
 For example, for viewing galaxies and similarly large subjects, you are best to use an eyepiece that will provide a very wide field of view.
-Conversely, a higher magnification is required for viewing individual planets and similar subjects.
+Conversely, higher magnification is required to view individual planets and similar subjects.
+Here are some real world examples to consider when choosing the best telescope for you:

-Accessories to make the most of your view:
+Telescope Accessories: Make the most of your view

 As with any hobby, there are a range of accessories available that make the job easier or help you to get better performance out of your equipment.
 Here are just a few that you can consider.

-Barlow lens: This item sits between your eyepiece and telescope focuser and basically doubles the magnification.
-With this in your kit, you basically have twice as many magnifications at your disposal, although it must be mentioned that super high magnifications often result in a poorer view.
+Barlow lens: This item sits between your eyepiece and telescope focuser and doubles the magnification.
+With this in your kit, you have twice as many magnifications at your disposal, although it must be mentioned that super-high magnifications often result in a poorer view.

 Smartphone telescope adaptors: So your exciting night sky adventures are not just memories that you can call upon, consider purchasing a smartphone telescope adaptor, such as the Vixen Smartphone Telescope Adaptor, or the Celestron NexYZ Adaptor.
 These handy accessories simply attach to the eyepiece barrel of your telescope, so you can position the camera of your phone directly over the eyepiece to capture images.